 - Share your page with friends and family - Send an email to invite your social network to your page and we will share your page with CRS alumni too.
 We will even feature your page on our LAJF blog.

 - Go viral - Spread the word on your social media through Facebook, Twitter, and your favorite social media sites.

-- Get it going - Personally call a few close friends or relatives to jump start donations on your page.
+- Get it going - Personally call a few close friends, relatives, or community leaders to jump start donations on your page.

 tips for asking for donations

 Asking for donations can be intimidating at first, but don't worry, it gets easier with practice!
 Start out by asking friends and relatives to donate to your campaign.
 Even if your relatives are not able to make large contributions to your campaign, it is a great way to practice your fundraising pitch and ask for feedback on your website and letters.

 Consider writing a letter or email to send to your family, colleagues, teachers, friends, and friends of friends to explain your fundraising needs.
 Keep your letter concise, but also include personal details that help donors connect to your story.
 Set a clear goal and fundraising deadline.
 You want your letter to help donors feel connected to your story and to understand the impact of their donation.
 Not everyone that you ask will donate to your campaign, and that's okay.
 Stay positive, and have fun with the process!

 I have been chosen as one of 120 gifted, highly motivated young people from over 25 countries to participate in Camp Rising Sun: four weeks carefully designed to promote personal growth, leadership skills, service ethics, and intercultural understanding.
 While my attendance at Camp Rising Sun is fully funded, I am seeking donations to help cover the cost of my round trip airfare before camp starts on June 23 (or July 28 for the second session).
 The cost of my flight to NYC is $XXX.